 Amid these changes, Wadizposed a question:“Is simply adopting AI enough?”

-Rather than treating WAi as merely a work tool, we began exploring ways for the entire organization to use it together to establish standards and set a direction.
+Rather than treating WAi as just another work tool, we began exploring ways for the entire organization to use it together to establish standards and set a direction.
 As an extension of this effort, we organized the year-end event, the “WAi Championship.”
 This event served as an opportunity for us to collectively shape how Wadizwill work in the future while complementing AI.
 I’d like to share that story with you now.

 Want to race with AI?
 We’re the “racers,” and WAi is the “F1 car.”